keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 {: .image-popup}
 ![Flow 1](/templates/interactive-kpi-reporting/flow1.png)

-### Flow 2
+### Sending Data to Slack
-The second flow is triggered once the user wants to send any of the data from the interactive dashboard **into the Slack**.
+The second flow is triggered once the user wants to send any of the data from the interactive dashboard **into Slack**.
 Then it takes over.

 You will authorize the data destination component (writer), which will send outputs to Slack when users decide to share data from the dashboards.